State of Illinois

 The Information Systems Audit Division also maintains the computer system environment for the office.

 Taxpayer Accountability Reports

 The Taxpayer Accountability and Budget Stabilization Act (P.A.
 96-1496), which was effective January 2011, increased the income tax rates imposed on individuals, trusts, estates, and corporations.
-The Act also established State spending limitations for Fiscal Years 2012 through 2015, and provided for a reduction in tax rates should those limitations be exceeded.
-Among its provisions, the Act requires the Auditor General to examine each Public Act authorizing State spending from State general funds and prepare a report indicating:
+The Act also established State spending limitations for Fiscal Years 2012 through 2015 and required the Auditor General to examine each Public Act authorizing State spending from State general funds and prepare a report indicating:

 i.
 The amount of State spending set forth in the applicable Public Act;